 Pixilang is a pixel-oriented programming language for small graphics/sound applications and experiments.

-Originally created by Alexander Zolotov (NightRadio) and Mik Razuvaev (Goglus) for non-programmers, demosceners and designers.
+Originally created by Alexander Zolotov (NightRadio) and Mik Razuvaev (Goglus) for non-programmers and artists.

-Pixilang programs are stored in text files (UTF8) with extensions .txt or .pixi.
+Pixilang programs are stored in text files (UTF-8 encoding) with extensions .txt or .pixi.
 So you can use your favorite text editor to create/edit these files.
 Pixilang has no built-in editor.

 - universal containers (pixi-container) for any type of data;

 - dynamically typed variables (for integer or floating point numbers);